Stacy Kranitz, TIME's Instagram Photographer of 2015, Hosts Artist Talk at Point Park

 Lucy Leitner is a 2010 graduate who recently authored her first book.

-Adjunct professor wins Ray Sprigle Memorial Award
+Part-time professor wins Ray Sprigle Memorial Award

 Professor Andrew Conte received the Ray Sprigle Memorial Award at the annual Golden Quill Awards banquet.